Avian Pneumoencephalitis, Ranikhet Disease, Avian Distemper, Exotic Or Velogenic Newcastle Disease

 However, the above-described clinical signs are not always seen in chickens with ND.
 Many affected birds may only show signs of general weakness and prostration.
 Diarrhea with hemorrhage is actually a classical clinical sign of the highly pathogenic (visceral, velogenic) ND in domestic chickens.

 The severity of ND varies widely and is dependent on factors such as: the strain of the virus, the age of the chicken (young chicks are more susceptible), concurrent infection with other organisms, stress and immune status.
-Some virus strains attack the nervous system, others the respiratory, or digestive systems.
-Clinical signs vary depending on the system affected.
-There is no known effective treatment for Newcastle disease, and it is often fatal.

-How Newcastle Disease is Transmitted
+How Newcastle Disease is Transmitted to Chickens

 NDV is spread by infected birds shedding the virus in their feces, body fluids (such as respiratory secretions from the nares, mouth, and eyes), and eggs.
 When birds are infected with NDV that may shed large amounts of the virus.
 Usually all members of the flock become infected within 2 to 6 days.
 Infected wild waterfowl (ducks and geese) can maintain low virulence strains of the NDV to themselves and to other species, including chickens.